-Starting a small business is hard work in any environment, but it’s even more challenging in a tough economy.
+Starting a business is hard work in any environment, but it’s even more challenging in a tough economy.
 Small business owners must hone their business plans.
 If you create a thorough business plan for starting and growing your company you can stay focused on your goal when things inevitably get tough.

 If you are thinking of becoming an entrepreneur, consider the following tips for successfully building your business in a challenging economy.